Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - Search committee should share demographic analysis and inclusive search and recruitment plan with the department.

-- Position announcement should be placed in strategic sources for attracting diverse applicants.
+- Position announcement should be placed in strategic sources for attracting a diverse pool of applicants.

 During the Search

-The following strategies are recommended for hiring committees during faculty searches:
+The following strategies are recommended for hiring committees during faculty/staff searches:

 Search committee should strive to make good-faith efforts to reach out to candidates from underrepresented groups and use strategic and targeted outreach to diverse groups and individuals.